 Note: Alternative arrangements for training dates cannot be accommodated.
 Volunteers-in-training are expected to attend all sessions.

-All training and shifts take place at the agency location: Suite 500, 999 8th Street SW.
+- Shifts take place at the agency location: Suite 500, 999 8th Street SW.
 Distress Centre is wheelchair accessible

-Parking is also provided for volunteers on shift once they have begun their commitment.
+- Parking is also provided for volunteers on shift once they have begun their commitment.

-Receive regular feedback and development
+- Receive regular feedback and development

-Paired with a Distress Centre Calgary mentor to provide support and guidance
+- Paired with a Distress Centre Calgary mentor to provide support and guidance

-Obtain training and support in effectively assessing a de-escalating crisis and high stress situations
+- Obtain training and support in effectively assessing a de-escalating crisis and high stress situations

-Make tangible differences in others’ lives and feel connected to the community
+- Make tangible differences in others’ lives and feel connected to the community

-Develop your communication and social skills and gain perspectives, or self-awareness
+- Develop your communication and social skills and gain perspectives, or self-awareness

-Be a part of a supportive team and create lasting friendships
+- Be a part of a supportive team and create lasting friendships

-Receive a reference letter upon completion of your first volunteer commitment
+- Receive a reference letter upon completion of your first volunteer commitment

-Volunteers to maintain communication with the agency
+- Volunteers to maintain communication with the agency